M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Our Method

-We assume that an attacker would like to inject backdoors for $N$ suspected targets.
-For each attacked target, the attacker first selects $M$ clean images that correspond to the target label as the $M$ triggers of the target and then develops a poisoned image generation framework by using all the $M\times N$ triggers to poison a part of the training dataset equally.
-A DNN model is injected backdoors by training it on the poisoned training dataset.
-The backdoor model can output any attacker's expected target label when the input is poisoned by a corresponding trigger.
+\red{In this section, we introduce our $M$-to-$N$ backdoor attack in detail.
+We assume that an attacker would like to inject backdoors for $N$ target classes.
+For each target class, the attacker first selects $M$ target-class clean images as the $M$ triggers of the target class and then develops a poisoned image generation framework by using all the $M\times N$ triggers to poison a part of the training dataset equally.
+A DNN model will be injected backdoors when it is trained on the poisoned training dataset.
+The backdoored model can output any attacker's expected target-class label when the input is poisoned by a corresponding trigger. }